JuliaPhysics/SolidStateDetectors.jl/docs/src/man/charge_drift.md

 calculate_drift_fields!(simulation)
 ```

-If no charge drift model is specified for the bulk of the detector in the configuration files, the default is `ElectricFieldChargeDriftModel`.
+If no charge drift model is specified for the semiconductor of the detector in the configuration files, the default is `ElectricFieldChargeDriftModel`.

 ## ADL Charge Drift Model